The trading range goes on and on, but our two mining picks are doing ok.

 I’ve added new stops to the picks from last week, and adjusted stops on the remainder.
 This week’s new picks will be added without stops as usual.
 I like to give them breathing room at the beginning, and manage risk by having multiple picks.

-The new picks, along with picks that remain open, and those closed out last week, are shown on the table in the report.
-Charts of new and open picks are below that.
+The new picks, along with picks that remain open, and those closed out last week, are shown on the table below.
+Charts of new and open picks are below that (subscriber report only).

 Technical Trader subscribers click here to download the complete report.